mworks/mworks/doc/glossary.rst

    selectable object
        Component that supports selection-related actions (e.g. `Accept Selections`).  `Protocol`, `Block`, `Trial`, `List`, and `Selection Variable` are all selectable objects.

+   stimulus display
+       A computer monitor or other physical screen (or portion of such a screen) on which `visual stimuli <Stimuli>` are displayed